isabella232/search-promote.en-1/help/c-about-linguistics-menu/c-about-words-and-language.md

 ---
 description: You can use Words & Language to determine how search terms are matched to the content of your web pages.
-seo-description: You can use Words & Language to determine how search terms are matched to the content of your web pages.
-seo-title: About Words & Language
 solution: Target
 title: About Words & Language
 topic: Linguistics,Site search and merchandising